Peng-Protocol/Dexhune-P/Specifications/OracleFoundry.md

 Cannot list existing pair,
 Requires a Token-1,
 Token-1 cannot be `NATIVE`,
-Requires an oracle address, oracle decimals and oracle function, Fetches the supply of Token-1,
+Requires an oracle address, oracle decimals and oracle view function, Fetches the supply of Token-1,
 Attempts to bill the caller 1% of the token supply, Sends billed amount to `taxCollector`,
 Creates a new listing and liquidity contract,
-Verifies contracts,
 Writes listing contract details,
 Writes liquidity contract details,